wagskydive/ai-telephone/docs/design.md

 - **situation_generator.py**
   - Prompts LLM to generate a “current situation”
   - Adds realism/mood to the character's response
+- **prompt_builder.py**
+  - Combines the personality prompt, memory snippets and situation into a final prompt sent to the LLM

 - **Flask GUI App (gui/app.py)**
   - Web server running on the Pi